arcus/Arcus_Labs_Orientation/new_data_contribution.md

 - Preserving and discovering research data
 - Connecting with other researchers to spur new ideas, efforts, collaborations

-All Arcus tools and servies are free and open to all CHOP affliated faculty, staff and fellows!
+All Arcus tools and services are free and open to all CHOP affliated faculty, staff, fellows and approved NTP (non-traditional personel)!

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>